Administrative divisions of Michigan: Villages

-Villages are the second kind of incorporated place in Michigan but differ in that villages are not completely administratively autonomous of the township(s) in which they are located, reducing their home rule powers.
+Villages are the second kind of incorporated place in Michigan.
+Unlike cities, villages are not completely administratively autonomous of the townships in which they are located, reducing their home rule powers.
 Because of this, statistically, their population is also included in the population of the township in which they reside.
 Village governments are required to share some of the responsibilities and duties to their residents with the township.
 Hence, village residents pay both township and village taxes.

 As of 2016, there are 253 villages in Michigan, of which 46 are designated home rule villages, and 207 as general law villages.

 Types and forms of government

-All villages are required to have a weak mayor-council form of government, with a village president, who is the presiding officer of the village council, a village council composed of elected trustees, a clerk, and a treasurer.
+All villages are required to have a weak mayor-council form of government.
+The legislative body is a village council composed of elected trustees.
+An elected village president serves as president of the council.
+Other elected village officers are a clerk and a treasurer.

 General law villages

 General law villages are governed under the provisions of the General Law Village Act of 1895, which provide a framework for the governance of villages in Michigan, which like cities had formerly been incorporated by acts of the state legislature.
 The act brought all existing villages under its provisions eliminating their special act status.
 General law villages can make basic changes to their local laws, but are prohibited from changing their form of government.
 While the act has provisions for governance of a general law village, the Home Rule Villages Act of 1909 superseded the General Law Village Act of 1895 as it related to the incorporation of villages.
 Thus, all settlements seeking to become villages must first incorporate as home rule villages, and can then choose to adopt the provisions of the General Law Village Act as their charter.

 General law village must have a president elected by the village electors, but can have an appointed clerk and treasurer instead of an elected clerk and treasurer.
 The village council may establish additional officers of the village such as a village manager, who is appointed by the president with the council's consent.
 Besides the president, clerk and treasurer the village council may have either four or six trustees with six as the default number.
 Villages under the act elect three trustees annually for two-year terms with a president elected annually.
-However, they have the option to elected three trustess biennially for four-year terms or all six biennially for two-year terms.
-Reducing the number of trustees to four, appointing the clerk and treasurer or createing the position of village manager takes a village ordinance approved by a two-thirds majority of the council subject to referendum.
+However, they have the option to elected three trustees biennially for four-year terms or all six biennially for two-year terms.
+Reducing the number of trustees to four, appointing the clerk and treasurer or creating the position of village manager takes a village ordinance approved by a two-thirds majority of the council subject to referendum.
 Additional village boards, both appointed and ex officio, can include the boards of registration, election commissioners, election inspectors and cemetery trustees.